k4yt3x/Evanesco/README.md

 - [x] Randomize the name of the injected DLL
 - [x] Visual indicator for hidden windows in the table
 - [x] Hide the taskbar icon of the target window
+- [x] Run as a background process to automatically hide certain windows

 ## License